 A message from the director

 We are proud of our commitment to equity and inclusion at all levels, starting in K-12.
-To that end, we founded CSE and EE summer camps geared toward girls in middle and high school.
-We have had more than 160 participants over the last four years.
+We’ve founded CSE and EE summer camps—geared toward girls in middle and high school but open to all students.
 We also lead the Girls Who Code club for high school students.

-I’d like to thank all who have been or are part of our EECS community for making all of the accomplishments of the past six years possible.
+I’d like to thank all who have been or are part of our EECS community for making all the accomplishments of the past decade possible.
 We look forward to building on these successes and are excited to see what the future holds for the School of EECS.

 Sincerely,